Things To Do in Berlin – The Ultimate Top 10 List

 8. Reichstag building (Parliament)

 The Reichstag was built in the late 19th century to house the German parliament.
-In 1999, after a turbulent history during World War II and the Cold War, it became once again the meeting place for the German government.
-At the top of the building there’s a huge glass dome from where you can watch the German politicians at work.
-And it also provides an amazing view over Berlin!
+In 1999, after a turbulent history during World War II and the Cold War, it became again the German government’s meeting place.
+At the top of the building, there’s a huge glass dome from where you can watch the German politicians at work.
+And it also provides a fantastic view of Berlin!

-Special tip: Make a reservation in the roof garden restaurant Käfer, have a piece of cake and laugh about the others standing in the waiting line to get into the dome.
+Special tip: Make a reservation at the roof garden restaurant Käfer, have a piece of cake, and laugh about the others waiting to enter the dome.

 9. East Side Gallery

-After the fall of the Berlin Wall many famous artists immortalized themselves and the wall itself through a piece of art never seen before.
-The East Side Gallery is now the world’s longest open air gallery.
-Over 100 paintings such as the famous kiss of Erich Honecker and Leonid Brezhnev can be seen here on a more than one kilometer long, still intact original section of the Berlin Wall.
+After the fall of the Berlin Wall, many famous artists immortalized themselves and the wall through a piece of art never seen before.
+The East Side Gallery is now the world’s most extended open-air gallery.
+Over 100 paintings, such as the famous Kiss of Erich Honecker and Leonid Brezhnev, can be seen here on a more than one kilometer-long, still intact original section of the Berlin Wall.

-Special tip: Please DON’T destroy the East Side Gallery with your own paintings or by chipping off some little pieces of the wall.
+Special tip: Please DON’T destroy the East Side Gallery with your paintings or chipping off some little wall pieces.
 Thank you!

 10. Kurfürstendamm

-Berliners just call it “Ku’damm” and on this avenue, you can shop till you drop.
+Last in the list of top things to do in Berlin!
+Berliners call it “Ku’damm,” and on this avenue, you can shop till you drop.
 If you need anything, you will find it here.
-And if not here just go around the corner to the KaDeWe (Kaufhaus des Westens).
-It’s Europe’s biggest mall with a gourmet section as large as 7,000 square meters.
-At Ku’damm you can also see the “Gedächtniskirche” (Memorial Church), the ruins of which still remain ever since World War II.
+And if not here, just go around the corner to the KaDeWe (Kaufhaus des Westens).
+It’s Europe’s biggest mall, with a gourmet section as large as 7,000 square meters.
+At Ku’damm, you can also see the “Gedächtniskirche” (Memorial Church), the ruins of which remain ever since World War II.

 Special tip: Don’t ever go there on a Saturday!
 Don’t!
 Believe me!